2016-2017 AND 2017-2018 FAFSA and WASFA applications are available now!

 Click below to find 2017-18 Washington State Financial Aid Facts

 The WCC financial aid process takes approximately 6-8 weeks.
-Awarding for a new school year (summer quarter through spring quarter) starts approximately May 1.
+Awarding for a new school year (fall quarter through summer quarter) starts approximately May 1.

 1. Student completes FAFSA at fafsa.ed.gov